victor1304/FeedbackClassApp/README.md

 Mobile app built for University teachers, providing the possibility for the students to give feedback based on pre-defined questions by the teacher.

-The method is secure, because a temporary six-number PIN is generated upon sharing the feedback questions with the class.
+Secured by a temporary six-number PIN which is generated upon sharing the feedback questions with the class.

 The teacher can view the history of answered questions at any time later.